wolftype/versor/README.md

 Versor (vsr)
 ===
 A (Fast) C++ library for Euclidean and Conformal Geometric Algebra.
+Spacetime Algebra too (etc).
 ---
 ### Currently tested on Linux and Mac OS X ###

 [Homepage (versor.mat.ucsb.edu)](http://versor.mat.ucsb.edu)

-Versor is a C++ Library for Geometric Algebra with built-in draw routines.
-Version 2.0 generates optimized geometric algebra code at compile-time through template meta-programming, and supports arbitrary dimensions and metrics (limited by your compiler...).
+Versor is a C++ Library for Geometric Algebra.
+The repository includes built in draw routines, but these are optional.
+The headers generate optimized geometric algebra code at compile-time through template meta-programming, and supports arbitrary dimensions and metrics (limited by your compiler...).

 Developer: Pablo Colapinto
 `gmail: wolftype`

 ## CONTENTS: ##